Posted on 4/19/2022

 Kitty Hawk Pier

-Kitty Hawk pier is not only great for fishing, but it is a popular location for weddings and special events as well!
+Kitty Hawk pier is not only great for fishing, but it is also a popular location for weddings and special events!

 Located in the heart of Kill Devil Hills, this 700-foot pier is a staple of the OBX.
 This pier offers fishing bait and rentals.
 In addition to fishing, folks enjoy the Avalon Pier because it also has an arcade, billiards, a bar, and it even serves up snacks.
-There is often live music going on, especially during the summer months.
+There is often live music, especially during the summer months.

 Not only a full-service fishing pier, Jennette's also has an education center, an aquarium, hosts summer camps, film festivals, surf competitions, and so much more!
 It truly is a hub of Nags Head activities.